Configuring HTTPS settings

 When you have a key and a signing request, it must be signed before it can be used.
 You can do this using one of the following methods:

-- To download the certificate signing request, click Download CSR and use the download dialog to choose the location on your local filesystem in which to save the file.
+- To download the certificate signing request, click Download CSR.
+Use the download dialog to choose the location on your local filesystem in which to save the file.

 Uploading a server certificate

-- When your certificate signing authority has approved the request and returned a certificate, save the certificate file on your local filesystem.
+- When your certificate signing authority has approved the request, they will return a certificate.
+Save this file on your local filesystem.

-- On the HTTPS Configuration page, click Upload in the Server Certificate row.
+- On the HTTPS Configuration page, click the Server Certificate tab.

 The new certificate is uploaded onto the appliance.